-A standard practice is to request Certificates of Insurance from contractors.
-While this is a good practice, did you know that the Certificate is only valid for the day it was issued?
+A standard practice is to request Certificates of Insurance from subcontractors.
+While this is a good start to risk management, did you know that the Certificate is only reliable for the moment it was issued?
 Did you know that the Certificate has no legal bearing on the insurance coverage?